-UNIX: By default, this parameter is set to 1 which indicates that the database should be started automatically when the operating system goes into multi-user mode.
+Linux: By default, this parameter is set to 1 which indicates that the database should be started automatically when the operating system goes into multi-user mode.
 If the parameter is set to 0 the database will not be started automatically.
-UNIX: If the database server goes into an erroneous and unrecoverable state, it will produce dumps of the current internal database structures before it goes down.
-If this situation occurs, it is of great importance for the error detection process to get a Unix kernel stack trace from the location where the error was located.By defining this parameter to a command that can produce a kernel trace, such as
+Linux: If the database server goes into an erroneous and unrecoverable state, it will produce dumps of the current internal database structures before it goes down.
+If this situation occurs, it is of great importance for the error detection process to get a Linux kernel stack trace from the location where the error was located.By defining this parameter to a command that can produce a kernel trace, such as

 pstack, stack information will be automatically generated to